-All of the mixtures that represent bridge decks and pavements have been completed at OSU and then shipped to Purdue/Oregon State for testing.
+All of the mixtures that represent bridge decks and pavements have been completed at OSU and then shipped to Purdue for testing.
 Mixtures with different amounts of superplasticizers and air entraining agents have been investigated.
-Over 100 mixtures have been investigated.
-Currently around 50 more mixes are being completed to look at the impact of w/cm on the freeze thaw performance.
-These samples should be finished in about a month and then sent to Oregon State.
+Over

+100 mixtures have been investigated.

 Concrete repair materials have been investigated with the SAM.
 The SAM number shows good correlation with the ASTM C 666 durability factor for all materials tested except for alkali activated cements.
 These materials use very little water and instead use a chemical activator.
 The chemical activator likely changes the solubility of the air in the solution.
 This probably explains why the SAM test does not work with these materials.
 The polishing is close to being finished for the hardened air void samples and the analysis of the data will begin.
+The results will be reported in the next quarterly report.